 If the interest period is not equal to the term of the Residential Mortgage Loan, the interest rate will change at the end of the relevant interest period.
 The interest period can vary from one to 20 years.
 In this case, the interest rate is called a variable interest rate.
 The change to the interest rate is based on the change in an underlying reference index.
 Changes to the interest rate are subject to a maximum increase and decrease agreed upon origination of the relevant Residential Mortgage Loan.
 The maximum increase of the interest rate may not exceed the maximum decrease.
-Furthermore, if the first interest revising period lasts less than 3 years, a variation of the interest cannot have the effect (i) that the interest variation applicable to the second year is higher than 1 percentage point of the initial interest rate; or (ii) that the interest variation applicable to the third year is higher than 2 percentage point of the initial interest rate of the loan is lower than the applicable reference index, the rate of the loan cannot be more than doubled.
+Furthermore, if the first interest revising period lasts less than 3 years, a variation of the interest cannot have the effect (i) that the interest variation applicable to the second year is higher than 1 percentage point of the initial interest rate; or (ii) that the interest variation applicable to the third year is higher than 2 percentage point of the initial interest rate.
+In case the initial rate of the loan is lower than the applicable reference index, the rate of the loan cannot be more than doubled.
+The interest rate cannot be negative.